Colton34/omr-app1/README.md

+To see the model used in this application [Click here](https://github.com/suryakamalog/omr-model)

 # OMRScan - Make your exam grading process simple

 A mobile app that lets you scan and grade OMR sheets quickly.